Built-In Mini-Apps · Atom

 The first tab is about configuring which app should be launched when you turn on Atom.
 It is the Atom Launcher by default, but you can select another built-in app or an app you persisted.
 You can also assign apps to the 1 - 6 buttons.

 The second tab allows you to configure some mini-app-related settings.
 You can specify the PeekSmith ID or the SB Watch ID you would like to connect to.
 By default, these values are *, which means Atom will connect to the first device it finds.
-You can also set a time value called "Process After".
-When you enter a value in the apps, most of them are waiting for a short time, so you can fix the value you entered.
-This is the "Process After" time.
+You can also set a time value called “Process After”.
+When you enter a value in the apps, most of them wait for a short time, so you can fix the value you entered.
+This is the “Process After” time.
 By default, it is 3000 ms, 3 seconds.
-And finally, you can specify which card stack you would like to use with the Atom Stack app (see later).
+Finally, you can specify which card stack you would like to use with the Atom Stack app (see later).

 Finally, the third tab allows you to fine-tune vibrations.
-The first "Feedback Vibration" sets how the vibration works when you press a button.
+The first “Feedback Vibration” sets how the vibration works when you press a button.
 You can turn it off, or set 4 different values (which will make the vibration a bit shorter or longer).
 Vibration Strength sets the vibration level, also you can turn off vibrations.
-The other settings are related to vibration timing, for now, you might don't want to change them.
+The other settings are related to vibration timing, for now, you might not want to change them.

-All the changes will be saved when you hit the Save button, and ignored if you click on the Cancel button.
+All the changes will be saved when you hit the Save button, and ignored if you click the Cancel button.

 Atom Stack